mvysny/mvysny.github.io/_posts/2024-3-24-mac-like-cursor-control-in-linux.md

 Now all that's left to do is to add Alt+Left to "Navigation/Back" in IDEA.

-## The failed attempt of mapping ⌘Command to Ctrl
+## Huge change: mapping ⌘Command to Ctrl

 To further replicate Mac's keyboard you may wish for `⌘Command` to act as `Ctrl` key.
 This would have numerous advantages:

 * `⌘C`, `⌘V`, `⌘Z` would start behaving exactly as in Mac;
 * In Firefox, `⌘T` would open a new tab while `⌘W` would close the current one.

-Unfortunately, I failed to make this work since I seem to be hitting limits of how I can remap the keyboard.
 Let's split this into two cases:

 * `⌥Option` continues acting as `Super_L`, which makes `^Control` act as `Alt`.
 That means that `^Control`/`⌥Option`/`⌘Command` maps to `Alt`/`Win`/`Ctrl`
 * `⌥Option` changes to `Alt_L`, which makes `^Control` act as `Super_L`.
 That means that `^Control`/`⌥Option`/`⌘Command` maps to `Win`/`Alt`/`Ctrl`